Cinema of Venezuela: Post-2013

-Other films from later in the decade take a stance directly against the government, La Soledad and La familia focus on surviving amid the economic crisis, whilst 2018's Chavismo: The Plague of the 21st Century is, as titled, a distasteful look on the government's Chavist ideology.
+Other films from later in the decade take a stance directly against the government, La Soledad and La familia focus on surviving amid the economic crisis, while 2018's Chavismo: The Plague of the 21st Century is, as titled, a distasteful look on the government's Chavist ideology.
 Carlos Oteyza's El pueblo soy yo analyzes the populism of Hugo Chávez.
 Jorge Thielen Armand's La Soledad is described by The Economist as "the latest in a glut of Venezuelan films telling unflinching, complex stories of life in the troubled Andean nation", which also acknowledges that many films received state funding in the past; it proposes that the reason is a continuation of Chávez' isolationist policies in an attempt to maintain state control over pictures shown in cinemas.
 The article then discusses how Venezuela was, in 2017, at a critical tipping point, facing the simultaneous increase in independent Venezuelan filmmaking and mass emigration of directors and cinematographers.

-In February 2017, Nicolás Maduro announced that there was a dire need to create a biopic of Chávez, to tell a hero's story and to counter the presentation of the dictator by international film and television; Román Chalbaud had begun production on a Chávez trilogy by mid-2018.
+In February 2017, Nicolás Maduro announced that there was a dire need to create a biographical film of Chávez, to tell a hero's story and to counter the presentation of the dictator by international film and television; Román Chalbaud had begun production on a Chávez trilogy by mid-2018.
 In July 2017, the Centro Nacional Autónomo de Cinematografía, previously autonomous if supported by the government, was appointed a new chair in the Deputy Culture Minister Aracelis García.

 In 2020, the International Film Festival Rotterdam presented the feature film La Fortaleza by Jorge Thielen Armand in the Tiger Competition; La Fortaleza is the first Venezuelan title compete in this A-list festival.